jcupitt/nip4/README.md

 # nip4 --- a user interface for libvips

+**Work in progress** See screenshots and videos below for the current state.
-**Work in progress** I'm hoping this will be working by mid 2024, but for now it doesn't do much.
+I'm hoping this will be mostly working in early 2025.

 This is a reworking of [nip2](https://github.com/libvips/nip2) for the gtk4 UI toolkit.